stoerr/CoDeveloperGPTengine/src/site/markdown/functionality.md

 # Functionality: Operations of the GPT actions / plugin

-The toolbench allows ChatGPT to access the files in the directory it is started in - it cannot be used to go outside of the directory ("../somefile" won't work) and also files starting with a dot or containing /target/ are invisible and not writeable.
+The program allows ChatGPT to access the files in the directory it is started in - it cannot be used to go outside of the directory ("../somefile" won't work) and also files starting with a dot or containing /target/ are invisible and not writeable.
 That prevents directories like .git to be touched, and maven target folders are ignored since they tend to contain very much stuff.